Categories

 Solon before Croesus, by Nikolaus Knüpfer (1609–1655).

 After traveling across all of Anatolia and into Egypt, Solon eventually arrived at the palace of Croesus in Sardis.
 After that, Croesus asked him, “You have lived long in the world, and have visited many countries.
-Tell me whom you consider being the happiest man living?”
+Tell me whom you consider to be the happiest man living?”

 The sage Athenian then provided the following response: “You are, I see, very rich, and you rule over many subjects; but I cannot answer you until I hear that your death was a good one.
 The rich man is by no means happier than the man who lives from day to day, if the favor of fate does not remain faithful enough for him to end his career in full prosperity.
 In all things we must consider the end, for too many men heaven has shown happiness, only to destroy them altogether.”